M10 Booker: Meet the Not-Tank Named After Two Army Heroes

 Advertisement

 The M10 has armor.
 It has tracks.
-It has a turret borrowed from an actual tank, the deadly M1 Abrams.
+It has a turret borrowed in part from an actual tank, the deadly M1 Abrams.
 It has a big gun — the 105mm gun from the early version of the M1 — sticking out of that turret.
 It’s crewed like a tank, it drives like a tank, it shoots like a tank, and it looks like a tank but, make no mistake, the M10 is “mobile protected firepower,” and not at all a tank.

 Stick a pin in that thought; I’ll get back to it in just a moment.